smbutterfield/ibmt17-18/_02-int-scales-keys/a3-tx-intervals.md

 A second student pointed out that each of these pairs add up to nine, so if you would like to not memorize this grid, you can find an inversion by simply subtracting the size from 9.
 For example, if there is a written 3rd, subtract 3 from 9 to find that the inversion of a 3rd is a 6th.
 Note that for compound intervals, you must use subtract from 16 or use negative numbers and absolute values.
 Because of this, it is easier to reduce compound intervals to a simple interval before inverting.

-For qualities, all students agreed that memorizing three pairs is the easiest method:
+To find the qualities of inverted intervals, the students agreed that memorizing three pairs is the easiest method:
 - diminished becomes augmented
 - major becomes minor
 - perfect becomes perfect